edwinb-ai/edwinb-ai.github.io/index.md

 - If you are interested in knowing who I am, please visit the About page.
 - If you wish to read some of my thoughts on things, visit the section named Blog.
-- If you find yourself wanting to know what projects I have worked on, please visit the Projects page.
+- If you want to check out what projects I have worked on, please visit the Projects page.
 - I also like to dabble into some teaching and science outreach stuff, which you can find in the page named exactly like that.

 ## Things you might encounter in this website